TU-Darmstadt-APQ/kraken_webui/.github/PULL_REQUEST_TEMPLATE.md

 # Title

-Please make sure the title of the pull request follows the semver convention.
+Please make sure the title of the pull request follows the [Conventional Commits](https://www.conventionalcommits.org) specification.

 ## fix